Jean-Lambert Tallien: National Convention and missions

 Tallien was one of the most notorious envoys sent over to establish the Terror in the departments, and soon established a revolutionary grip on Bordeaux.
 The young Tallien, who was not yet 27, became notorious for his administration of justice in Bordeaux through his bloody affinity to "feed la sainte guillotine".

 Tallien's methodology of subjugation at Bordeaux has been described as "fear and flour": the guillotining of Girondist leaders and exploitation of food shortages by withholding bread from the already-hungry province.

 However, after the initial days of his mission in Bordeaux, Tallien began to shift away from his bloody Terrorist tendencies.
 This tendency may be due to his romantic involvement with Thérésa Cabarrús, the daughter of Francisco Cabarrús and former wife of the émigré Marquis de Fontenay.
 Tallien not only spared her life but fell in love with her.
 As she was extremely wealthy and desired by many, it is possible that she became involved with Tallien in order to escape from the guillotine at Bordeaux and influence him to show lenience towards her aristocratic associates.
 Tallien suggested, "It is better to marry than to be beheaded."

 After Tallien became involved with Cabarrús, there was a notable decline in the number of executions in Bordeaux.
 Thérésa was a moderating influence, and for the lives she saved by her entreaties she received the name of Notre-Dame de Thermidor ("Our Lady of Thermidor") after the onset of the Thermidorian Reaction in July 1794.
-Tallien was elected president of the Convention on 24 March 1794 till 5 April and had to deal with the trial of Georges Danton and Camille Desmoulins.
+Tallien was elected president of the Convention on 24 March 1794 until 5 April and had to deal with the trial of Georges Danton and Camille Desmoulins.